hpc/pavilion2/docs/README.txt

-  for that that node. ( see get_results "-bp" argument ) value - char string, up to 64 chars units - optional char string, up to 24 chars.
+  for that that node. ( see get_results "-bp" argument ) value - char string, up to 64 chars units - optional char string, up to 24 chars. target_item - trend data is associtated with the test that produced it.
+To provide more specific association, for example, to a node name, add this string to the end of the trend_data name field.
+The "+" is a reserved character! ex. "<td> flop_rate+node005 743.2 Gflops"

 Hints for viewing boxplots:
  To view from a machine with the showimage ( or xview on the Cray) tool